 Alpaca Expeditions, which is the Peruvian-based guide company that Vegan Inca Trail works with , has been rated #1 on TripAdvisor for many years in a row.
 Pre-vegan spouses/companions are welcome if they agree to eat exclusively plant-based while training (at least 60 days prior to the trek) and bring and wear only 100% animal-free gear.

-The fully-booked expedition was originally set for April 2020 then postponed due to Covid-19 to October 2020 and now to April 2021 (hopefully).
+The fully-booked expedition was originally set for April 2020 but had to be postponed multiple times due to Covid-19.
+It will now take place on April 24-30, 2022.
 Here are all the costs and logistical info, and you can also find out more on the Facebook page.
-If you'd like to join the waiting list, email [email protected].
+If you'd like to join the waiting list, email firstname.lastname@example.org.

 Botswana, which has completely banned hunting, has often been called "the most animal-friendly country in southern Africa".
 What better place to go on safari, then, as a vegan and animal lover?
 This offshoot of Lelobu Safaris in Maun, Botswana offers tailor-made trips to suit your needs and budget, including anything from luxury five-star resorts to more affordable camping trips.